rkumar/cetus/README.md

 The rest is similar to lyra.
 Some key points are highlighted here.

 * Create bookmarks for often used directories using Alt-m.
-Then access them using single-quote and upper character.
+Then access them using single-quote and character.
   You have to be inside the directory when saving a new bookmark. e.g. `'P`.
 This is a fast way of jumping directories.
 I've got "P" mapped to projects, and "Z" to zfm, and so forth.

-* Single-quote and small letter jumps to the first file starting with given letter. e.g. `'s`
+* Single-quote and letter jumps to the first file starting with given letter. e.g. `'s`
+* Double-quote and letter jumps to the first file starting with given letter. e.g. `"s`

+* Numbers for bookmarks.
+The starting directory is automatically bookmarked as '0'.
+Pressing '0' from anywhere brings us to the starting directory.
+Pressing a number will create a bookmark for the current directory, or take us to that directory, if a bookmark exists.
+This is a quick way to make bookmarks and jump to them.
+Useful when moving or copying files.

 * Space-bar pages, also Alt n and p.
 Ctrl-d and Ctrl-b goes down 10 rows.

 * Backtick is the main menu, which has options for sorting, filtering, seeing often used dirs and files, choosing from dirs in the `z` database, choosing used files from the `.viminfo` file, etc.

-Other than using bookmarks, you can jump quickly to other directories or open files using BACKTICK and the releant option which should become part of muscle memory very fast.
+Other than using bookmarks, you can jump quickly to other directories or open files using BACKTICK and the relevant option which should become part of muscle memory very fast.

 * Use Alt-d and Alt-f to see used directories and used files.
 Used directories are those dirs in which you have opened a file, not all dirs you've traversed.
 Certain directories are added to this list to make it more useful such as GEM_HOME, RUBYPATH, GEM_PATH, RUBYLIB, PYTHONPATH and PYTHONHOME.